robtimus/date-time-validation/README.md

 <sup>1</sup>: because the type has no time zone information, the `zoneId` may not be defined as `provided`.\
 <sup>2</sup>: because no time zone is applicanle for the type, the `zoneId` must be defined as `system`.
 Since this is the default, the `zoneId` parameter can simply be omitted.

+#### year-month-validation vs month-validation

+`year-month-validation` validates the combination of the year and the month.
+This allows it to be used for cases like credit card validation. `month-validation` on the other hand ignores the year.

 ## Examples

-To specify that a date of birth, specified as a `LocalDate`, must be at least 18 years in the past:
+To specify that a date of birth must be at least 18 years in the past:
 ```
 @MinBefore(moment = "now", duration = "P18Y")
+LocalDate dateOfBirth;
 ```

 To specify that a date/time object like `ZonedDateTime` must be on a weekday between 9:00 and 18:00: